-Manufacturing PMI in Czech Republic averaged 52.37 points from 2011 until 2021, reaching an all time high of 59.80 points in December of 2017 and a record low of 35.10 points in April of 2020.
+Manufacturing PMI in Czech Republic averaged 52.69 points from 2011 until 2021, reaching an all time high of 62.70 points in June of 2021 and a record low of 35.10 points in April of 2020.
 This page provides the latest reported value for - Czech Republic Manufacturing PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Czech Republic Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.
+Czech Republic Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

 Manufacturing PMI in Czech Republic is expected to be 55.50 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Czech Republic Manufacturing PMI is projected to trend around 53.50 points in 2022 and 52.10 points in 2023, according to our econometric models.